 Crown vs. filling

 Although both crowns and fillings repair decayed or damaged teeth and restore tooth function and aesthetics, they are not used interchangeably.
 Your dentist will examine your teeth and perform an evaluation to determine which type of treatment is best for you.
-The choice of dental crown vs dental filling usually comes down to these factors:
+The choice of porcelain crown vs dental filling usually comes down to these factors:

 - Cavity size